technopriest-crypto/exercise-token/README.md

   and add chainlink funds to the claim contract:

   `brownie run scripts/05_fund_chainlink_api.py --network kovan`

-  *Note:* Your wallet needs to have LINK tokens, which can be added by following [this guide](https://docs.chain.link/docs/acquire-link)

 - Add the current claim contract as minter of our token: